itsStxn/Coding-problems-Arrays-and-Hashing/Medium/Valid Sudoku/README.md

 ## Time Complexity - O(n)
 The runtime depends on the number of cells in the board.

-## Space Complexity - O(n)
+## Space Complexity - O(1)
-Each array stores the number of cells in the board.
+The board stores 9 lists, and each list and hashset stores 9 strings.
+Size is constant.